 Children Can’t Eat a Promise: Rethinking the Education-to-Employment “Silver Spoon”

-Children Can’t Eat a Promise — Evidence at a glance
+Commentary — Evidence at a glance

-Education and work do help on average, but for many whānau the promise breaks: returns are uneven, debt is heavy, and the labour market often fails to deliver a family wage.
-The commentary you’ve just read explains why an effective child‑poverty strategy must pair skills with income floors, fair pay and predictable hours – so kids aren’t asked to live on hope today.
+The following are evidence briefs to support the commentary which argues that an effective child‑poverty strategy must pair skills with income floors, fair pay and predictable hours – so kids aren’t asked to live on hope today.

 Evidence Brief 1 — Uneven returns on tertiary education.
 Who gains and who misses out; degree vs. sub-degree impacts; differences by field, gender, and ethnicity.
 Look for: the spread of earnings and employment five years post-study.